Why should I Optimize My Website for Mobile?

-If you plan no major design or layout changes in the nearest future, responsive website would be compliant for many years.
+If you plan no major design or layout changes in the nearest future, a responsive website would be compliant for many years.
 While, as you update mobile website over many months and years, typically the site will include many more pages and more design elements on both the full site and sub-site.

 Would you rather limit the future growth of your business to save cost since responsive website helps you cut cost?

-Volume of data/file
+The volume of data/file

 Responsive Website isn’t better than Mobile Website